UpStreamPay/payment-plugin-magento-public/docs/05 - Cancel subscription event.md

 # Cancel subscription event

-In order to cancel a subscription, Purse provide a magento event :
+In order to cancel a subscription, you must dispatch the following event:

     event id => cancel_purse_subscription